syranez/dl-manga/README.md

 For every manga you want to retrieve you have to invoke a (configuration) script, that uses the framework functionality.
 If there is not such a script already available, you have to write it.
 See chapter "Extending" for instructions.

-Currently supported manga viewers are
+Currently supported manga viewer sites are

 1. mangareader.net
+1. onepiece-tube.com

 ## Usage